udaan-iitt/editions/2023_Summer/puppet_show_22_23.md

 >*-Chaitali*

->Krithi was able to keep the band spirit of sargam alive by pushing us to come to the sargam room to practice different songs and by allowing us to experiment with our intruments without interfereing much.
+>Krithi was able to keep the band spirit of sargam alive by pushing us to come to the sargam room to practice different songs and by allowing us to experiment with our intruments without interfering much.
 My experience with sargam was absolutely fantastic.
 During the semester when everything gets hectic and I had a lot of work to do, Sargam was the place I liked to be at to calm myself down and enjoy a bit while also getting things done.
 >
 >Apart from her weird and iconic thumbs up which we got as a gesture of appreciation and/or sarcasm from her whenever we did something right/wrong she always had the funniest things to say to keep us going.
 Due to me being the only drummer in the band I got a special pass from the usual core member duties to focus mainly on my skills which helped me grow a lot as a drummer.
 P.S - She even saved me from my PFC duties to help me squeeze a little more time into drumming, which I am really thankful for.
 >